ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 9. This is called by `localFunction.evaluateDerivative(..., wrt(spatial(i),coeff(j,k)), along(v))`. `v` can be accessed via `std::get<0>(alongArgs.args)`.

 ## Expressions
-We use expression templates[^et] to combine existing local functions to obtain new nested ones.
-[^et]:  [Expression templates](https://de.wikipedia.org/wiki/Expression_Templates) are usually used in linear algebra libraries, e.g. [Eigen](https://eigen.tuxfamily.org) or [Blaze](https://bitbucket.org/blaze-lib/blaze/src/master/).
+[Expression templates](https://de.wikipedia.org/wiki/Expression_Templates) are usually used in linear algebra libraries, e.g., [Eigen](https://eigen.tuxfamily.org) or [Blaze](https://bitbucket.org/blaze-lib/blaze/src/master/).
 The syntax is similar to the one provided by [UML](https://fenics.readthedocs.io/projects/ufl/en/latest/manual/form_language.html) but only acts on local functions.
+Expression templates are used here to combine existing local functions in order to obtain new nested ones.

-For example consider the following code
+For example, consider the following code:
 ```cpp
 ...
 auto f = Ikarus::StandardLocalFunction(localBasis, coeffVectors0, sharedGeometry);
 auto g = Ikarus::StandardLocalFunction(localBasis, coeffVectors1, sharedGeometry);
 ```
-we create here two local functions that satisfy the interface described above.
+Two local functions that satisfy the interface described above are created.
 Now it is possible to combine these functions and get an object that also satisfies the concept above.
-Thus the following is possible:
+Thus, the following is possible:
 ```cpp
 ...
 auto f = Ikarus::StandardLocalFunction(localBasis, coeffVectors0, sharedGeometry);